brightsg/Dubrovnik/Readme.md

 - Conversion (and re-throwing) of managed .NET exceptions to Objective-C exceptions.

-- A .NET assembly reflector and a t4 template powered code generator.
+- A .NET assembly reflector and a t4 template powered code generator with targeted type generation features.

 - Unit tests for both manually and automatically generated bindings.